MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 4. Hope for the best, but prepare for the worst.

 Many cities and towns hold parades.
-The biggest and best is the Macy’s Parade in NYC, which is televised live and streamed.
-Kids love the floats, and many parents and grandparents who accompany them reminisce of when they, themselves, attended as kids with their parents.
+The biggest and best is the Macy’s Parade in NYC, which dates back to 1924.
+It is the second oldest parade (to Philadelphia’s by four years).
+This year will be the 99th iteration.
+It will be broadcast to viewers live on NBC and Peacock from 8:30 a.m. to noon EST. It will be hosted by Savannah Guthrie, Hoda Kotb and Al Roker.
+The parade will feature 18 giant helium balloons, 33 mid-sized balloons, 29 floats, 33 clown groups, 11 marching bands, nine performance groups, a host of musical stars, and the one-and-only Santa Claus.
+Kids love the floats, and many parents and grandparents who accompany them reminisce of when they, themselves, attended as kids with their parents. and grandparents

 No holiday celebration would be complete without shopping.
 The day after TG has become known as “Black Friday.”
 Many merchants open extra early and offer huge discounts.
+Dedicated (or nutty) bargain hunters line up well before dawn to seek the best deals.
 Some are beneficial while others are nothing more than “come-ons.”
 Be prepared for long lines, frustration and rude people.

 As we enjoy the holiday, few of us will stop to think of its origins and meaning.
 What are they?
 Why is it celebrated at this time of the year?
 Read on for the answers.